5 Funding Paths Every Commercial Real Estate Investor Should Explore

 Financial institutions such as credit unions often employ cross-collateralization to provide funding choices, including development loans to purchasers and investors already owning several properties.

-Using your current properties as security allows you to get better terms as members than as investors’ credit unions.
+Using your current properties as security allows commercial investors to seek cross-collateralization, a strategy investors should explore.
 Apart from the better loan rates, the advantage here is that there are usually fewer strict application requirements.

 Lease Option

-If you now rent a house you wish to turn into investment income, a lease option – that is, a lease with purchase option – is a terrific approach you may adopt.
+If you now rent a house you wish to turn into investment income, a lease option – that is, a lease with purchase option – is a terrific approach every investor might adopt.

 With this option, you will rent the property under a lease from the current owner, allowing you a fixed-term arrangement.
 You might then buy the house after that term.